-Informatics is an important field as more and more of healthcare becomes digitalized.
-Healthcare transformation is highly dependent on the use of digital tools to ensure safe, effective and efficient care.
+Informatics is an important field as more and more of healthcare become digitalized.
+Healthcare transformation is highly dependent on the use of digital tools to ensure safe, effective, and efficient care.
 As healthcare institutions adopt health information technology tools, there is a greater need for informatics specialists to guide the process.
 This is particularly important as we examine the patient/consumer experience with healthcare.
-More and more patients, families, caregivers and consumers are using digital tools to engage them in their health.
+More and more patients, families, caregivers, and consumers are using digital tools to engage them in their health.

 Our program has also evolved over time to recognize the changes in the field and the program is updated accordingly.
 The curriculum provides students with the essential knowledge and skills for an informatics specialist role.
 It is built upon broad precepts and concepts from the American Nurses Association (ANA) Scope and Standards of Nursing Informatics Practice and the competencies and foundational domains put forth by the American Medical Informatics Association (AMIA) for graduate level education in health informatics.We are a fully accredited program through the Commission on Collegiate Nursing Education (CCNE).